classic carAutomobiles See also:

 Vehicle Repossession - Advice on what do to if your car is repossessed (and how to prevent repossession).
 (FTC)

-Weather.com : Auto Safety and Preparednessnew - 'A quarter of all automobile accidents in the U.S. are weather-related.
+Weather.com : Auto Safety and Preparedness - 'A quarter of all automobile accidents in the U.S. are weather-related.
 Get advice on how to prepare your vehicle for and drive safely in various and extreme weather conditions.'
+Includes seasonal auto maintenance tips.
 Test your road safety savvy with the site's Extreme Weather Driving Quiz!
 (Site includes advertisments)

-Winter Drivingnew - Vehicle maintenance and driving tips to help keep you safe on the road in winter (State of New Jersey).
-See also Car Talk : Winter Driving (NPR; site includes advertisements), AAA Winter Driving Tipsnew (non-profit organization).
+Winter Driving - Vehicle maintenance and driving tips & laws to help keep you safe on the road in winter (State of New Jersey).
+See also Car Talk : Winter Driving (NPR; site includes advertisements).
+Winter Weather : Outdoor Safety offers advice on protecting your health and safety in winter, including what to do if you get stranded on the road (U.S. Centers for Disease Control and Prevention).
+See also AAA Winter Driving Tips.

 Valid HTML 4.01 Strict